VizuaraAI/nano-kimi/README.md

 datasets (Hugging Face)
 sentencepiece
 numpy
-matplotlib (for potential visualization)
+matplotlib (for stunning visualizations)

-Install dependencies via:
+Fire up your setup with:
 pip install torch datasets sentencepiece numpy matplotlib

-Usage
+How to Run

-Clone the Repository:
+Clone the Repo:
 git clone https://github.com/yourusername/NanoKimiK2_vs_NanoGPT.git
 cd NanoKimiK2_vs_NanoGPT

-Run the Script:Execute the main script to train and compare both models: python main.py

-Configuration:
+Launch the Magic:
+python main.py

+Tweak the Fun:

-Adjust hyperparameters in the Runtime / Performance Configurations section of the code (e.g., BATCH_SIZE, EPOCHS, SEQ_LEN).
+Adjust hyperparameters in the Runtime / Performance Configurations section (e.g., BATCH_SIZE, EPOCHS, SEQ_LEN).
-Enable/disable checkpointing with USE_CHECKPOINTING.
+Toggle checkpointing with USE_CHECKPOINTING.

-Output:

-Training and validation losses are printed at intervals.
+Watch the Show:

+Enjoy live updates of training and validation losses.
-Sample story generations are displayed every STORY_GEN_INTERVAL steps.
+Marvel at story generations every STORY_GEN_INTERVAL steps.
-Loss tables and VRAM usage are logged for analysis.
+Dive into loss tables and VRAM usage for a deep dive.

-File Structure
+📂 File Structure

-main.py: Contains the complete implementation, including model definitions, training loop, and evaluation functions.
+main.py: The heart of the action, housing model definitions, training loops, and evaluation wizardry.

-Results
+📊 Results to Expect

-Training Loss: Monitored for both models to compare convergence rates.
+Training Loss: Witness the convergence race between NanoKimiK2 and NanoGPT.
-Validation Metrics: Perplexity, NLL, and BPC are evaluated to assess model performance.
+Validation Metrics: Feast your eyes on perplexity, NLL, and BPC to judge the champs.
-Story Generation: Qualitative comparison of generated stories from both models.
+Story Generation: Revel in the creative tales spun by both models.

-Contributing
+🤝 Contribute to the Epic
-Contributions are welcome!
-Please fork the repository and submit pull requests for enhancements or bug fixes.
-Ensure to update the README with details of changes.
+Love the vibe?
+Fork this repo and send pull requests with your enhancements or bug fixes.
+Update this README with your heroic contributions!
-License
+📜 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project rocks under the MIT License - check out the LICENSE file for the fine print.
-Acknowledgments
+🙌 Shoutouts

-Inspired by the original NanoGPT implementation by Andrej Karpathy.
+Inspired by the genius of NanoGPT by Andrej Karpathy.
-Utilizes the TinyStories dataset from Hugging Face.
+Powered by the TinyStories dataset from Hugging Face.
-Thanks to the PyTorch community for robust tools and documentation.
+Big thanks to the PyTorch community for their awesome tools and docs!